-5 Tips to Be a Better Listener to Your Children
+5 Ways and Tips to Be a Better Listener to Your Children

 Everyday life for a modern parent is busy, sometimes even chaotic, and often revolves around balancing family commitments and challenges at work.
 With so much going on, it’s easy to forget that you and your Children need to share some quality time together too — time when you can relax, chat about what’s happening in your lives and, most importantly, listen to each other.

 Children tend to be consumed by in their own experiences, so teaching them to feel empathy with other people is an important life lesson.
 In fact, the Stamford American International School prides itself on imparting essential life skills and equipping young people with the faculties that help them become adaptive, thoughtful and principled young adults.
 Good communication, compassion and strong listening skills are key to every child’s development.